christianmagsigay/Site-selection-analysis/README.md

 - Expand analysis beyond Metro Manila

 ---
-## 🗺️ Earlier Version: Spatial Analysis in ArcGIS
+## 🗺️ Earlier Version: Spatial Analysis in ArcGIS/Python

-Before developing the machine learning model, this project was initially implemented using a purely geospatial approach in ArcGIS.
+Before developing the machine learning model, this project was initially implemented using a purely geospatial approach in ArcGIS/Python.
 The goal was to identify suitable locations for Jollibee stores using spatial analysis techniques and domain-driven criteria.

 ### 🔍 Approach
-The ArcGIS-based workflow focused on:
+The ArcGIS/Python-based workflow focused on:
 - Buffer analysis around key points of interest (e.g., malls, roads, gas stations)
 - Overlay analysis to combine multiple spatial layers
 - Weighted suitability mapping based on predefined criteria